zSnout/zSnout.com/src/views/language/index.md

 so we introduce a shorter form.
 Instead of writing <WordLink word="lalan" />, we may write <WordLink word="lun" />, and instead of <WordLink word="nanal" />, we may write <WordLink word="nul" />.
-The u-forms also introduce the word for ex-spouse, or <WordLink word="sun" />.
+The u-forms also introduce the word for ex-spouse, or <WordLink word="bun" />.
 This means we could write an aunt or uncle as a <WordLink word="nalun" />.
 Similarly, a cousin would be
 <WordLink word="nulun" />.